curl/curl/docs/CONTRIBUTE.md

 test case that verifies that it works as documented.
 If every submitter also posts a few test cases, it won't end up as a heavy burden on a single person!

-If you don't have test cases or perhaps you have done something that is very hard to write tests for, do explain exactly how you have otherwise tested and verified your changes.
+If you don't have test cases or perhaps you have done something that is hard to write tests for, do explain exactly how you have otherwise tested and verified your changes.

 ## Sharing Your Changes